 A native of Iowa, Sally J. Kenney earned a B.A. in Political Science from the University of Iowa, a B.A. and M.A. in Politics, Philosophy, and Economics from Magdalen College, Oxford, and an M.A. and Ph.D. in Politics from Princeton University.
 From 1989-1995, she held a joint appointment in Political Science, Women's Studies, and Law at the University of Iowa.
 She served on the faculty at the University of Minnesota’s Hubert H. Humphrey Institute of Public Affairs from 1995-2009 where she also directed the Center on Women and Public Policy.

-She teaches a service learning course on the politics of rape as well as one on women’s imprisonment.
+She teaches a service-learning course on the politics of rape as well as one on women’s imprisonment.
 For the last three years, she has led a study abroad program working with AIDS orphans in Kenya, teaching leadership and sexual and reproductive health.
+She leads the Women, Law, and History Reading Group for Newcomb-affiliated faculty and staff.

 She practices yoga and is an avid ballroom dancer, birder, and reader.